-If you want to try Simplified mode or Reader Mode in Chrome for Desktop, then here’s what you need to do:
+If you want to try Simplified Mode or Reader Mode in Chrome for Desktop, then here’s what you need to do:

 In the Reader mode, you will not find distracting elements on a web page which include ads, sidebar, navigation buttons and other.
-Apart from this, the page will open a seperate tab with less clutter.
+Apart from this, the page will open a separate tab with less clutter.

 Like other Chrome Flags, the reading mode is still in an experimental phase and is not yet ready for everyday use: there are several bugs, especially related to image rendering.
-However it is definitely more than usable, as well as being a preview of the final release.
+However, it is definitely more than usable, as well as being a preview of the final release.

 Microsoft’s Chromium based Edge browser also has same feature called Immersive Reader Mode and fully ready to use.
 In case, you want to try it, then check following blog post: How to Enable and Use Immersive Reader in Edge Browser